- Core Argument

 2.1 The Crisis of the "Accidental" Operating Model

+Most mid-sized companies and rapidly scaling fintechs operate on what I call an "Accidental" Operating Model.
 Processes were established ad-hoc as the company grew.
-A procedure that worked when you had 10 employees is now a bottleneck at 100.
+A procedure that worked for 10 employees is a bottleneck at 100.
 The result is a patchwork of functional silos, manual workarounds, and tribal knowledge that I view as "Organizational Technical Debt."

 From an engineering perspective, this debt manifests in three specific failure modes: